This disease was first described in British medical literature in the early years of the 20th century.

 A small percentage of people with Alport syndrome can develop smooth muscle tumors known as leiomyomas.
 Details include:

-- Location: These tumors can occur in the respiratory system, the gastrointestinal system, or the female reproductive system.
+- Location: These tumors can occur in the respiratory, gastrointestinal, or female reproductive systems.

 - They are not cancerous.